What's the Difference Between Standard and Flex?

 If your school is hosting a group test on a non-Standard date, it is considered an SSAT Flex test.

 Closed Flex Test

-If you are testing with an educational consultant, or taking an individual or small group test that has been prearranged at a member school, you will take a "closed" flex test, which requires an access code obtained directly from the educational consultant or school.
-You should only register for a closed Flex Test if you have already made an appointment to test.
+If you are testing with an educational consultant, or taking an individual or small group test that has been prearranged at a member school, you will take a "closed" Flex test, which requires an access code obtained directly from the educational consultant or school for registration.
+You should only register for a closed Flex test if you have already made an appointment to test.